otmgue/awesome-ginf/README.md

 ## Contribution
-Everyone can contribute, what's more, I believe everyone can add value by at least provide something.
+Everyone can contribute, what's more, I believe everyone can add value by at least providing something.
-There's no rules for contribution, simply fork and create a pull-request, since you are not going to mess things up, we trust in you.
+There's no rules for contribution, simply fork and create a pull-request, since you are not going to mess things up, we trust you.